Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving

 \section{Introduction}

-\epem-colliders provide an ideal environment for precision measurements.
-This is because of the well known initial state and, compared to hadron colliders, simpler final-state kinematics.
-However, there is a class of events where the final state kinematics cannot be fully reconstructed.
-This is caused by the existence of invisible particles, most commonly neutrinos $\nu$, that escape detection which lead to a degradation of measurement precision.
-In this work we discuss a new method to mitigate the problem of invisible particles in particle-pair events.
+\epem-colliders provide an ideal environment for precision measurements because of the well-known initial state and simpler final-state kinematics compared to hadron colliders.
+However, there is a class of events with non-reconstructable final state kinematics.
+The existence of invisible particles causes this, most commonly neutrinos $\nu$, that escape detection, which leads to a degradation of measurement precision.
+In this work, we discuss a new method to mitigate the problem of invisible particles in particle-pair events.
 We present the method using the example of $\tau$-pair production in \epem annihilation data, $\epem\to \taup \taum$.
-However, the method can be generalised to any kind of similar problem statement.
+However, the method generalises to any similar problem statement.

-We consider the case in which the $\tau$ leptons are boosted and their decay products are well separated in two opposite hemispheres.
-For $\tau$ leptons a decay is of the general form,
+We consider the case with boosted $\tau$ leptons that separate their decay products well in two opposite hemispheres.
+For $\tau$ leptons, a decay is of the general form

 with a number of $n$ visible daughters $V$ and $m$ invisible daughters $I$.
 There is always at least one invisible particle $I$ involved.
-The existence of invisible particles $mI$ in the final state prevent us from a straight forward determination of observables, which rely on the full kinematic information of the $\tau$.
-An example for such an observable is the mass of the $\tau$, which would be accessible via the invariant mass of the final state.
+The existence of invisible particles $mI$ prevents us from a straightforward determination of observables in the final state, which relies on the complete kinematic information of the $\tau$.
+An example observable is the $\tau$ mass, which would be accessible via the invariant mass of the final state.

-There are several approaches to tackle this problem.
+There are several approaches to tackling this problem.
 For example, ARGUS proposed an approximate method to determine the $\tau$-mass from its $\tau \to 3\pi \nu_{\tau}$ decay mode~\cite{ARGUS:1992chv}.
-Using energy and momentum conservation ARGUS derives a $\tau$ pseudomass by neglecting the neutrino mass and by approximating that the flight direction of the $3\pi$ (hadronic) system is the flight direction of the $\tau$.
-Then, the pseudomass distribution exhibits a sharp threshold behaviour in the region close to the $\tau$ mass.
-The $\tau$-mass is then measured by determining the endpoint of the $\tau$-pseudomass distribution.
-In principle, this method can be generalised to other $\tau$-decay that fulfils $n\geq 3$ and $m=1$.
+Using energy and momentum conservation, ARGUS derived a $\tau$ pseudo mass by neglecting the neutrino mass and approximating the flight direction of the $\tau$ as the flight direction of the $3\pi$ (hadronic) system.
+Then, the pseudo mass distribution exhibits a sharp threshold behaviour in the region close to the $\tau$ mass.
+ARGUS measures the $\tau$-mass by determining the endpoint of the $\tau$-pseudo mass distribution.
+This method generalises to other $\tau$-decays that fulfil $n\geq 3$ and $m=1$.